petershen121/ENGO551-Project/README.md

-# ENGO551-Project
-1. User input and show start and end point on the map (Zelin)
-2. generating the trajectory based on two points (Peter)
-3. generating some points distribute on the route and add the "nearest facilities function" to the points (Jacky)

 Description of website:
   When the website is loaded you will see a homepage that contains the map application as well as a button to view the map as a stand-alone webpage located on the bottom of the homepage.
 After generating the routes there will be a legend on the right that shows what each route color represents.